Git branching strategy

 Projects teams should adopt a naming convention to convey additional information, such as the candidate release number and/or a succint descriptive name.

 - Changes must not be pushed directly to release candidate branches.
-Use branch protection to prevent developers from pushing.
+Use branch protection to prevent contributors from pushing.

 - Rebased code may be force pushed by Maintainers only when aligning divergent production code (see rebasing).
 Rebasing a protected branch will require temporary change of push rules.